-- C. Assignment Priority - The following priorities shall be honored, in the order listed, prior to the computerized random selection process for students who meet the eligibility criteria: - 1.
-Children of military families.
-There must be planned space available at the school to award a seat. - 2.
-A confirmed, permanent School Board of Broward County, Florida employee who is the parent/legal guardian of the student, assigned a full-time work schedule at the requested school. - 3.
-A confirmed, permanent School Board of Broward County, Florida employee who is the parent/legal guardian of the student, assigned a full-time work schedule at a worksite within the same Innovation Zone as the requested school. - 4.
+- 3. A confirmed, permanent School Board of Broward County, Florida employee who is the parent/legal guardian of the student, assigned a full-time work schedule at the requested school. - 4.
+A confirmed, permanent School Board of Broward County, Florida employee who is the parent/legal guardian of the student, assigned a full-time work schedule at a worksite within the same Innovation Zone as the requested school. - 5.
 A confirmed, permanent School Board of Broward County, Florida employee who is the parent/legal guardian of the student, assigned a part-time work schedule at the requested school on a space available basis.